-nautical no-wake zones exist to limit wake, protect swimmers, shorelines, docks, and wildlife.
+nautical No-wake zones exist to limit wake, protect swimmers, shorelines, docks, and wildlife.
 They often cover popular stretches along the coast and near marinas, boat ramps, and busy channels.
 When you enter, vessels of all sizes повинен reduce speed to idle and keep a straight course to prevent broadside wakes that could endanger others.
 For those who sail, the rule applies just as clearly, near busy waterfronts.

-Safety starts with the crew: distribute tasks, share watches, and keep everyone informed about how to operate inside the zone.
+Safety starts with the crew: Distribute tasks, share watches, and keep everyone informed about how to operate inside the zone.
 Wear life jackets, keep a sharp lookout, and use clear hand signals to coordinate speed and steering.
 If visibility drops, reduce speed further and consider waiting for a stretch of calm water. online resources and local charts offer updates on temporary restrictions, so check before you sail and share changes with the crew.

-Set a no-wake speed as you enter marked zones to protect shorelines, watercraft, and the crew aboard.
+Maintain a no-wake speed as you enter marked zones to protect shorelines, watercraft, and the crew aboard.

 Whether underway or approaching shorelines, gradually reduce speed to safe, wake-free levels and keep space from other watercraft and the crew aboard, maintaining awareness of busy channels.